csgenetics/csgenetics_scrnaseq/README.md

 - `-w $HOME/analysis` specifies the working directory (where the main.nf script is located).

 - `nextflow run main.nf ...` is the command for launching the pipeline including commandline-suopplied arguments (...)

+The csgenetics_scrnaseq_base:0.0.2 has an entry point script that creates a local user called `user` that matches your local uid, detects the required group gid to execute `/var/run/docker.sock` and adds the user to that group and finally runs the nextflow command as `user`.
+This means that output files will be owned by the specified user uid, while still enabling the base docker image to spawn additional docker containers.

 For a full list of the configurable parameters that can be can be supplied to the pipeline and other options for configuration see [Configurable parameters](#configurable-parameters).